Bionus/imgbrd-grabber/docs/docs/plugins/translation.md

 3. Once all the translations have been marked as done, save and quit.
 4. Drag and drop your translation file on "lrelease.exe".
 5. Another file will be created : "'Your language'.qm".
 Move it to the "languages" directory in the Grabber's installation folder (by default "%ProgramFiles(x86)%/Grabber").
-6. You can know choose your language in the options!
+6. You can now choose your language in the options!
 Note that it may need a restart for all texts to be properly translated.

 *You can find more information about translating with Qt Linguist in [the official Qt documentation](https://doc.qt.io/qt-5/linguist-translators.html).*